WestConnex: Responsibility

 The WestConnex Delivery Authority (WDA) was a NSW Government agency established in November 2013 to plan and manage delivery of the WestConnex motorway scheme.
-WDA's functions had previously been performed by a project office within Roads and Maritime Services.
+WDA's functions had previously been performed by a project office within Roads & Maritime Services.
 WDA was established by the Transport Administration (General) Amendment (WestConnex Delivery Authority) Regulation 2013.
 Its founding chairman was businessman Tony Shepherd and its founding chief executive was Dennis Cliche.
 The Authority was merged into the Sydney Motorway Corporation in October 2015 with the Corporation responsible for all aspects of the project.
 Following the resignation of Shepherd, Peter Brecht became chair, with claims that information about the project is less available to the public since Brecht's appointment.